datalad-handbook/book/docs/basics/101-121-siblings.rst

    $ datalad status

-Nice, the ``datalad download-url`` command saved this download right into the history!
+Nice, the ``datalad download-url`` command saved this download right into the history, and ``datalad status`` does not report unsaved modifications!
 We'll show an excerpt of the last commit
 here:

 .. runrecord:: _examples/DL-101-121-103